 Check our Facebook page

-Check the school website: www.linguaschool.us
+Check the school website: www.linguachi.com

 A phone call will also be made by office staff to the emergency contact number that students provided on their program Application.

 When classes must be cancelled a make–up date will be announced and added to students’ class schedule.